-6.x.x support for existing actuators with proprietary haptic media formats in cloud rendering
+6.x.x Standard support for existing actuators with proprietary haptic media formats in cloud rendering

 There are many actuators currently depolyed on devices such as smart phones and wearables, and a large portion of them use proprietary haptic media formats.
 This is not an issue if the haptic media is created on a device and fed to an actuator on the same device.
 This is shown in Figure 6.x.x-1 (a).
 With split rendering, the split rendering server needs to generate the haptic media along with other types of meida such as video and audio.
 This gives rise to the issue of how to make the rendered haptic media recognizable to the actuator.

-To facilitate mass deployment of cloud rendering for haptics, the haptic media generated by the cloud needs to be in a format such that (1) there is no need to change the actuators, and (2) the changes to the devices is minimum.
+It is unrealistic to mandate the adoption of standardized haptic media formats by a wide variety of existing devices.
+Also, it is unrealistic to mandate such adoption by the future devices yet to be released in the near term.
+To facilitate mass commercial deployment of cloud-based rendering for haptics, the haptic media generated by the cloud needs to be in a format such that (1) there is no need to change the actuators, and (2) the changes to the devices is minimum.

 There are two design approaches: